Jérémy Le Douaron

-Jérémy Le Douaron (born 21 April 1998) is a French professional footballer who plays as a forward for club Palermo.
+Jérémy Le Douaron (born 21 April 1998) is a French professional footballer who plays as a forward for club Troyes on loan from Italian club Palermo.

 Career

 Le Douaron made his professional debut with Brest in a 4–0 Ligue 1 loss to Nîmes on 23 August 2020.
 On 27 October 2022, he signed a new contract with Brest until June 2026.
 In November 2023, he extended his contract for another year until 2027.
 In the 2023–24 season, he contributed to his club's impressive campaign, as they secured a third-place finish in the league and first ever qualification to the UEFA Champions League.

 On 30 August 2024, Le Douaron signed for Serie B club Palermo.

+On 31 August 2026, Le Douaron was loaned by Troyes in Ligue 1.